dereuromark/executionorder/README.md

 ## Installation

-Download and run `composer update`.
+Download and run `composer install`.

 You should now be able to visit the path to where you installed the app and see the setup traffic lights.